ChalmersGU-data-structure-courses/OpenDSA/RST/en/Searching/SearchIntro.rst

 techniques applicable to :ref:`sets <set> <SetSearch>`.
 The techniques from the first three sections of this chapter are most appropriate for searching a collection of records stored in RAM.
-Chapter :chap:`Hashing` introduces hashing, a technique for organizing data in an array such that the location of each record within the array is a function of its key value.
+Chapter :chap:`Hash Tables` introduces hashing, a technique for organizing data in an array such that the location of each record within the array is a function of its key value.
 Hashing is appropriate when records are stored either in RAM or on